ABA Selected Ex Officio Member

 She served as an Adjunct Professor of Law at the University of Texas, Criminal Defense Clinic and annually oversees the ACDLA's Annual Ethics Seminar.

 Our Board of Directors was crafted to provide a balanced and highly experienced team to ensure a diverse and comprehensive approach to indigent defense service delivery.
-Our board has more than 156 years of criminal law experience and is comprised of judges, lawyers, and private citizens.
+Our board has hundreds of years of criminal law experience and is comprised of judges, lawyers, and private citizens.
 Our voting board consists of seven members.
-Two members are selected by ACDLA, two members are selected by ABA, our Oversight Committee selects one retired judge, and two members of our community are selected by our board.
+Two members are selected by the Austin Criminal Defense Lawyers Association (ACDLA), two members are selected by Austin Bar Association (ABA), our county Oversight Committee selects one retired judge, and two members of our community are selected by our board.
 Additionally, our board includes three non-voting members who will advise the board while continuing to represent indigent clients.